Did you know?

 achieved an A grade in History of Art at A Level in 2016.

 Why should I study History of Art?

-Although students have studied works of Art in their Art lessons throughout the school, studying it at A Level allows for a deeper exploration, which is highly enjoyable, rewarding and challenging.
+Although students have studied works of art in their Art lessons throughout the school, studying it at A Level allows for a deeper exploration of this vast topic, which is highly enjoyable, rewarding and challenging.
 Students develop their analytical skills, constructing written arguments and enhancing their visual awareness.
 In class they develop their communication skills, discussing ideas around works of Art and architecture.
 This is further developed in the participation of the national Articulation Prize.

 History of Art develops a wide range of skills which makes it a realistic combination with a variety of other subjects.
 It could lead to a career in the media, publishing and marketing or in the more specialised world of auction houses, the heritage and leisure industries or education and arts administration in this country or overseas.

 What will I need to study History of Art?

 Students need to be enthusiastic and open-minded.
 Practical art skills are not required but observation, visual curiosity and analytical abilities, together with well-developed literary and historical skills, are paramount.
 A grade ‘A’ in English at GCSE would be expected and GCSE History or Religious Studies would be very useful.
 It is a good combination with languages, and for science specialists offers an alternative discipline.
 First-hand experience of art is vital and our proximity to central London will allow us to visit galleries regularly as a group, and individually for various homework assignments.
 There is an annual study trip overseas.
 Recent destinations have included New York, Paris, Florence, Rome, Moscow, and St. Petersburg.

 Written examination units cover works of Painting, Sculpture, and Architecture from 500BC to 2000AD.
 There is the opportunity to focus on Art and Architecture in Europe and the USA 1946–2000 and Art and Architecture in Sixteenth-century Europe within this broad course.